rkonovalov/rkonovalov.github.io/projects/jsonignore/1.0.6/examples/filter-field/README.md

 Also we can use Spring @View annotation for exclude these fields For more information please follow official Spring documentation [link](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/servlet/View.html)

-But this solution is not flexible in situations when you need to send in response.
+But this solution is not flexible in situations when you need to send in different responses of service same classes with different "visible" fields.
+As example: in one response you need to send only user's information, in other one you need to send user's information including his security information like "password" and etc.
-So you can use Json Ignore for fields filtration.
+So you can use Json Ignore for field filtration.

 ## Filtration of fields on specified class
-For fields filtration of specified class you need just add next annotation
+For field filtration of specified class you need just add next annotation

 ```java
  @FieldFilterSetting(className = User.class, fields = {"id", "password", "secretKey"})
 ```
+This annotation contains:
+  * **className** - class name whose fields need to be filtered
+  * **fields** - an array of fields name

-In next example we will try to filter fields: *"id", "password" and "secretKey"* in User class
+In the following example we will try to filter fields: *"id", "password" and "secretKey"* in User class

 * Example